mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ## drives, the former to cross entire subsectors (always aiming for an

-## outsystem gas giant outside the star’s hop shadow), the latter to jump
+## outsystem gas giant outside the star's hop shadow), the latter to jump

 ## directly to individual worlds within the subsector.
 The same fuel tank and